fpco/ide-backend/README.md

 For some more testing, go to test/ and run

     ../dist/build/ghc-errors/ghc-errors

-with each of the subdirectories in turn (sorry, no automation here yet).
+with the name of each of the subdirectories in turn (sorry, no automation here yet).

 The API is in IdeSession.hs.
 Format it nicely with